peterdikant/xair-remote/README.md

 	$ python3 xair-remote.py -m

+Note: Monitoring does not work on all platforms.
+Linux works fine while MacOS does not detect disconnects.

 ## Using

 The following image is a schematic of all available controls on the X-Touch Mini: